ledlaux/pikoPD/README.md

 ## Sample loading

-Sample loading works despite the limitations (a link to the tutorial is in the last section).
+Sample loading works despite the limitations.
+Here is a link to sample loading tutorial using [Plugdata](https://www.youtube.com/watch?v=0qgkYWsYdTo).

 By design, hvcc-generated code stores samples in float arrays in RAM.
 PikoPD applies a patch to store them in flash memory, making it possible to load more.

 ## Default Patch